-One FSB team reportedly focuses on penetrating infrastructure and energy-sector targets.
-In contrast to other hacking teams, most operations linked to this team appear to be reconnais sance or clandestines urveillance.
+One FSB team reportedly focuses on penetrating infrastructure and energy sector targets.
+Most operations linked to this team appear to be reconnaissance or clandestine surveillance.
 The targeting of the energy sector has raised concern within the U.S. government.
-The Department of Homeland Security and the Federal Bureau of Investigation have documented the unit's reconnaissance and noted the possibility of inserting malware to cause damage in an attack.
+The Department of Homeland Security and the Federal Bureau of Investigation have documented the unit's reconnaissance and noted the possibility of inserting malware to cause future damage in an attack.
 The U.S. government also has linked the unit to attempts to penetrate state and local government networks in 2020.